onuryarar/log-collector-api/README.md

 ### Configuration

-Create the `nodemon.json` file in the root directory
+Create the `nodemon.json` file in the root directory and add:
 ```json
 {
     "env": {